xeome/notes.xeome.dev/content/_index.md

 ---
 title: xeome.github.io
-date updated: 2022-09-20 23:53
+date updated: 2022-12-20 01:31
 ---

 ### About me

-Hi, I'm a computer science student in my first year of university.
-I work with Linux and Unix-like systems.
-I enjoy optimizing systems to get the most out of hardware.
-I'm working on my own Linux distribution and also contribute to CachyOS, which is a similar distribution to mine.
-I also write Linux internals documentation.
-I've recently started learning eBPF and XDP.
+I have a strong interest in Linux and other Unix-like operating systems, with a particular focus on optimization, efficiency, and low-level system programming.
+I enjoy reading kernel documentation and learning about low-level optimizations and the clever tricks that have been used to make the most of limited hardware.
+I am currently working on creating my own Linux distribution and writing documentation on various topics related to the Linux internals and other low-level systems programming topics, such as network programming(XDP) and the use of languages like C and x86 assembly.
+Overall, I have a passion for exploring and learning about the inner workings of low-level systems and finding ways to optimize and improve their performance.

 Github: <https://github.com/xeome>